 When you owe the debt, we generally state to either contact a debt settlement firm to contact the creditor to see whether the firm will negotiate or attempt to negotiate yourself.
 Take a look at your total debt owed as there may be a likelihood that other creditors will follow with their own lawsuits, so have someone who understands the creditor lawsuit risk review your credit report or data for you.

 - Look at your complete debt picture to see whether you should attempt to settle the debt or whether to pursue another option.
 If you get sued and settle one debt, do you have other creditors that will also sue because you just settled the previous debt?

 - See whether a payment plan can be arranged that is affordable with your budget.

 - Negotiate for less debt than originally owed.
-If this is plausible, make sure that you have the settlement offer in writing.
+Make sure that you have the settlement offer in writing.

-If you do not and cannot have money to pay the debt, this is also a good use case to speak with Midland Funding LLC, and I can help with that conversation.
-If you need to buy time to get the money together to attempt to settle, you can also file the reply to the case.
-Rest assured that we have had a great success in this area or we can point you in the right direction if we are unable to help.
-Feel free to write me directly if you have any questions about which option to pursue.
+If you do not and cannot have money to pay the debt, this is also a good use case to speak with Midland Funding LLC.
+I can help with that conversation.
+If you need to buy time to get the money together to attempt to settle, you can also file a reply to the case.
+Rest assured that we have had great success in this area or we can point you in the right direction if we are unable to help.

 If you don’t owe the debt:

 - If you have adequate information showing that this is not your debt, you may want to fight it.
 This is essentially telling the creditor to, “Prove that I owe the debt”.
-The burden of proof lies on them, and if you do not owe the debt, then this may not be a difficult case.
+The burden of proof lies on them.
+If you do not owe the debt, then this may not be a difficult case.